Bear takes dip in community pool

 On his second visit, he looked into the windows of the building surrounding the lap pool, but didn't enter.

-Salazar, who has been there four years, said the neighborhood next to the rec center has frequent bear complaints, and the critters apparently cross the property regularly.
+Salazar, who has been there four years, said that the neighborhood next to the rec center has frequent bear complaints and that the critters apparently cross the property regularly.

 "We've had to replace fences on the back of the property every year," she said.
 "They tear them down."